jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 This report analyzes anti-authority sentiment between Anglophone and Sinic countries.
-It finds that Sinic country Twitter users demonstrate less positive sentiment when using a collection of anti-authority words.
+It finds that Sinic country Twitter users demonstrate less positive sentiment in tweets containing a collection of nine anti-authority words.
-This may be due to the differing influence of Confucian verses European enlightenment values.
+This may be in part due to the differing influence of Confucian verses European enlightenment values in defining attitudes towards personal liberty.

 The rest of the report is organized into the following sections: